 The best way to find out whether you have an active warrant is to call the office of the investigating agency or sheriff’s office.
 Bail bondsmen will usually look up whether there is an active warrant on you free of charge.
 For federal cases, it is more difficult because investigations are conducted more secretively.

 We regularly hear requests from clients to do everything we can to keep their names out of the media.
 Public relations management is part of our regular criminal defense practice for all major crimes and clients at their request.
 We are also ready to employ a more aggressive media stance if the circumstances require to defend our clients.

 It is patently unfair for the police and prosecutors to publicize trials and investigations before trial because it colors the jury pool.
 However, this happens with regularity.
 Make sure to hire a criminal defense attorney skilled in managing this media onslaught.
 Some of our best successes are the ones that you have never heard about because our clients’ names did not make it to the media.

 If there is an active warrant for your arrest, do not ignore it.
 You should call us immediately to determine what is best for you to do under the circumstances.
 Sometimes we advise our clients to turn themselves in, and we go to court together with them.
-In these types of situations our criminal lawyer frequently is able to have a PR Bond set, and sometimes we can get the entire jail book-in process waived.
+In these types of situations our criminal lawyers are frequently able to have a PR Bond set, and sometimes we can get the entire jail book-in process waived.
 We cannot do this for every case, but we will need to discuss the options with you.
 It is better to address an outstanding warrant than ignoring it.
 You do not want to have the police bust down your door at night or come to arrest you at work.

 A walk through means the same thing as “book and release.”
 This is the process in which bail is set and posted at the same time or before you are booked into jail.
 This is the fastest way to resolve an outstanding warrant and get you back out to your life and loved ones.
 We offer this service to our clients.